Staffordshire Police: History

 A combined force covering Staffordshire and Stoke-on-Trent, called Staffordshire County and Stoke-on-Trent Constabulary, was established on 1 January 1968, as a merger of the Staffordshire County Police and Stoke-on-Trent City Police.
 This force lost areas to the new West Midlands Police in 1974 under the Local Government Act 1972 and adopted a shorter name.

 Under proposals made by the Home Secretary on 6 February 2006, it would have merged with Warwickshire Constabulary, West Mercia Constabulary and West Midlands Police to form a single strategic force for the West Midlands region.
 However these plans have not been taken forward largely due to public opposition.

-For 2005/06 Staffordshire police topped the Home Office chart as being the best performing police force in England and Wales.
+For 2005/06 Staffordshire police topped the Home Office chart as being the best performing police force in England and Wales, although in assessments since 2020 it has slipped into the bottom half of police forces in terms of performance.
+In 2022, it was put into "special measures" and in 2025 Chief Constable Chris Noble was suspended pending several investigations by the IOPC into alleged misconduct.
+Following a 2 day misconduct hearing in July 2026 he was found to have committed gross misconduct and would have been dismissed had he not resigned the eve of his hearing.